[VIDEO]: How to Organize Your Small Bathroom on a Budget

 In this video I show you how I organized my small guest room bathroom cabinet on a budget!
 I shopped the house, went to Dollar Tree, and Home Goods and turned my “blah” cabinet into a beautifully organized system that maximizes space, is easily accessible, and only cost $19 (I could have actually only spent $12 but I really wanted the $7 over-the-door basket for the bottles I buy in bulk)!
 I hope you enjoy the video and thanks for watching! 🙂

 Hi everyone.
 So in this video, I’m going to show you how I organized my bathroom cabinet inside of the guest bathroom.
-So a few months ago, I showed you guys my master bathroom and I showed you the cabinet and how I got stackable containers to maximize my vertical space.
+So a few months ago, I showed you guys how to organize your bathroom cabinets and I showed you the cabinet in my master bathroom and how I got stackable containers to maximize my vertical space.

 Well, it has been a few months since I did that cabinet and I just love it because it’s easy to grab everything.
 It’s accessible.
 It maximizes space like the stackable bins just work beautifully.
 So I wanted to do the same concept inside of this cabinet when I was tackling this space but I wanted to do it on a smaller budget because – yeah, I just wanted to do it in a smaller budget.